WHIPLASH

 4. Neck Brace or Collar: In some cases, a neck brace or collar may be prescribed to provide support and limit movement during the initial stages of healing.

-5. Physical Therapy: A physical therapist can guide you through specific exercises and stretches to improve range of motion, strengthen neck muscles, and promote healing.
+5. Physical Therapy: A physical therapist can guide you through specific exercises and stretches to improve range of motion and strengthen neck muscles.

-6. Massage and Manual Therapy: Hands-on techniques such as massage, mobilization, or gentle manipulation may be used to relieve muscle tension, reduce pain, and improve mobility.
+6. Massage and Manual Therapy: Hands-on techniques such as massage, mobilization, or gentle manipulation may be used to relieve muscle tension and improve mobility.

-7. Cognitive-Behavioral Therapy (CBT): CBT techniques may be beneficial for managing any associated psychological distress, such as anxiety or post-traumatic stress disorder (PTSD).
+7. Cognitive-Behavioral Therapy (CBT): CBT techniques may be beneficial for managing any associated psychological distress.

 Most people who suffer an incident of whiplash tend to heal on their own within a few weeks by following a treatment plan that includes pain medication and light exercise.
 However, some people suffer chronic neck pain and some lingering complications.